TylerDev16/DjangoShopEcommerce/README.md

 A simple eCommerce website using Django for the backend and Bootstrap (some custom css) for the frontend.

 Includes:
--Product Catalog.
+- Product Catalog.
--Shopping cart using Django sessions.
+- Shopping cart using Django sessions.
--Order management.
+- Order management.
--Braintree payment processing.
+- Braintree payment processing.